brigand/react-zeroclipboard/README.md

 ### Install

 This is only available through npm, it should work with browserify or webpack.
-It's compatible with react 0.13.
+It's compatible with react 0.13 and up.

 ```sh
 npm install --save react-zeroclipboard